GriffWilchuk/ChatBot-Individual/ChatBotFinal/ChatBot-main/README.md

 <h3>Feature 4: POS Tagging and Probability toolkit</h3>
 <p>The POS tagging API has been added, but what is used is the Probaility of these POS tags being accurate.
 This probability is used to make a quick descision on whether or not the input from the user has been spelt correctly.
 This is done by making sure the probability that the POS tag was correct is good enough, so that it can be ensured it is actually a word. </p>
 <br><br>

+<h3>Feature 5: TwitterAPI</h3>
+<p>The TwitterAPI class implements an API called twitter4j.
+This API allows for a wide range of actions to be performed on twitter such as posting a tweet or pulling a users timeline.
+For the purpose of this project, it is used to pull the latests tweet about Ryan Reynolds.
+In the future this can be expanded using more functions from the libraries.
+All credit for the libraries making this API possilbe belong to the Twitter4j community and its memebers!</p>